marreitin/realms/README.md

 >Flatpak doesn't work yet.

-1. Use `meson build` to create the build directory
+1. Use `meson setup build --prefix=$HOME/.local` to create the build directory
-2. Use `ninja install` to install
+2. Use `meson install -C build` to install
 3. Run as `realms`
+4. Use `ninja uninstall` from the build dir to uninstall